Peer Academic Coach

 TAEC’s Peer Academic Coaches meet one-on-one with students to help them refine and enhance their academic strategies and to work productively through the challenges of being a student.
 Coaching sessions are student driven and PACs offer guidance and expertise, shaped by research and their own experiences.
 These conversations are designed to support students seeking to improve their study skills, time management, note-taking methods and more.

-Peer Academic Coaches will also conduct outreach to course and student groups to advertise programming at the TAEC.
+Peer Academic Coaches may also conduct outreach to course and student groups to advertise programming at the TAEC.
 PACs will also provide workshops on demand to FIG and ARC courses, highlighting study skills and strategies.
 Further, new PACs will work with returning Peer Academic Coaches to shape learning resources and program development.

-Contact: For more information or questions, email Nicholas Forster at nifo@uoregon.edu or call 541-346-0217.
+Contact: For more information or questions, email Michael Gwynn at mgwynn@uoregon.edu or call 541 346 2377.

 Position Qualifications